ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 ### How State Works

-ToDo: check link below

 Whenever a state variable changes you invoke the corresponding state variable name followed by a "!" method.
 For example `state.liked! !state.like` *gets* the current value of like, toggles it, and then *updates* it.
 This in turn causes the component to be rerendered.
-For more details on how this works, and the full syntax of the update method see [the component API reference]( docs/component-api.html#the-state-instance-method)
+For more details on how this works, and the full syntax of the update method see [the component API reference](#top-level-api)

 ### What Components Should Have State?